De Wilhelmina Kamer

 About the space

 The Wilhelmina room is the gem of the Muntgebouw.
-In the past, this was the room of the mint master.
+Previously, this was the room of the mint master.
 The space was also used for official receptions of the royal family.
-The monarch sometimes visited the Royal Mint to strike a special coin or the very first mint.
-The first time was Queen Wilhelmina, who struck the first gold ten-guilder coin on June 23, 1911.
-The small door in the hall hides the sink, where Queen Wilhelmina used to wash her hands after inspecting the coins.
+For instance, the monarch sometimes visited the Royal Mint to strike a special medal or the very first coin.
+The first time was Queen Wilhelmina, who struck the first golden dime on June 23, 1911.
+The small door in the hall hides the washbasin, where Queen Wilhelmina used to wash her hands after checking the coins.

-Due to the warm atmosphere in the room, it is ideally suited for a ceremony, toast & cake, a reception and/or private dining.
+Due to the warm atmosphere in the hall, it is ideally suited for a ceremony, toast & cake, a drink and/or private dining.

 NOTE: this photo has been edited with AI.